5/5 (2)

 Day 1: Arrival in Dordogne

-As well as the National Museum of Prehistory, Les Eyzies boasts the settlement of Cro Magnon, where the first example of homo sapiens, or 'thinking man', was discovered.
-Nearby is the oldest sculpture in the world, a 20,000 year-old fish at the Abri de Poisson, and the Font de Gaume, site of some of the most important cave-paintings in the world.
+Les Eyzies is a small village of 900 people, but it styles itself as the 'Capital of Prehistory' - and with some justification.
+As well as the National Museum of Prehistory, Les Eyzies boasts the settlement of Cro Magnon, where the first example of homosapiens, or 'thinking man', was discovered.
+Nearby is one of the oldest sculptures in the world, a 20,000 year-old fish at the Abri de Poisson, and the Font de Gaume, site of some of the most important cave paintings in the world.

-Overnight in Les Eyzies
+Overnight in Les Eyzies.

-Just before we reach Limeuil there is a small church, St Martin's Chapel.
-You may be familiar with story of the English King Henry 2nd, who carelessly asked some of his Knights, when referring to the famous cleric Thomas a Becket, 'Will no one rid me of this meddlesome priest?'
+Just before you reach Limeuil, you'll encounter little St. Martin's Chapel.
+Perhaps you're familiar with the story of King Henry II, the English king who carelessly asked some of his knights, when referring to the famous cleric Thomas Becket, "Will no one rid me of this meddlesome priest?"
+The knights followed his orders, and Henry was villified for Becket's death.
+To atone, he built 3 churches, including the tiny St. Martin's Chapel in Limeuil.

 At the Hostellerie Maleville you can meet the Maleville family.
 The food here is very traditional - a superb introduction to Dordogne cuisine- and Pascal is the 6th generation of Malevilles to run the hotel.